gohugoio/hugo/content/content-management/taxonomies.md

 ## Configuring Taxonomies

-Taxonomies must be defined in your [website configuration][] before they can be used throughout the site.
+Taxonomies must be defined in your [website configuration][config] before they can be used throughout the site.
 You need to provide both the plural and singular labels for each taxonomy.